Elementary school: K–2

-Learn Smokey Bear's Five Rules for Wildfire Prevention!
-It's easy—simply integrate this exciting, hands-on program into your existing curriculum.
-This program aligns with National Education Standards for English Language Arts, Science and Social Studies.
+Smokey Bear Elementary School Resources » Learn Smokey Bear's Five Rules for Wildfire Prevention!
+It's easy—integrate this exciting, hands-on program into your existing curriculum.

-Offer products featuring Smokey Bear, the national symbol for the prevention of wildfires, and Woodsy Owl , the national symbol for the promotion of conservation practices.
-In addition, they offer items that promote fire prevention education, conservation education, and Junior Ranger programs.
+National Symbols Cache - Offers products featuring Smokey Bear, the national symbol for the prevention of wildfires, and Woodsy Owl, the national symbol for promoting conservation practices.
+They also offer items that promote fire prevention education and Junior Ranger programs.

-This lesson guide focuses on the economic, social, and ecological implications of wildland fire in Wisconsin and includes one age-appropriate lesson for grade each unit (K–1, 2–3, 4, 5–6, 7–8, 9–12).
+Wisconsin's K–12 Wildland Fire Guide - This lesson guide focuses on the economic, social, and ecological implications of wildland fire in Wisconsin.
+It includes one age-appropriate lesson for each grade unit (K–1, 2–3, 4, 5–6, 7–8, 9–12).

-Lessons are meant to connect students with the management of public lands, help develop skills in issue analysis and problem solving, and educate about wildland fire.
-Topics include wildland urban interface, fire prevention measures, prescribed fire, and fire adaptations.
+National Park Service Wildland Fire Lesson Plans - Lessons are meant to connect students with the management of public lands, help develop skills in issue analysis and problem-solving, and educate about wildland fire.
+Topics include a wildland-urban interface, fire prevention measures, prescribed fire, and fire adaptations.

-Lessons will educate students in grades 4–8 about fire and its role in the park.
-Topics include fire triangle, wildland firefighting, historical use of prescribed burns, fire adapted habits, fuel load sampling, estimation, meteorology, effects of weather on fire danger, and cost of wildland firefighting.
+Mammoth Cave National Park Fire Curriculum - Lessons will educate students in grades 4–8 about fire and its role in the park.
+Topics include fire triangle, wildland firefighting, historical use of prescribed burns, fire-adapted habits, fuel load sampling, estimation, meteorology, effects of weather on fire danger, and cost of wildland firefighting.

-Sparky teaches about fire safety, including escape routes, and smoke alarms.
+Sparky - Sparky teaches about fire safety, including escape routes and smoke alarms.
 Features games and coloring pages.

-These multidisciplinary lessons teach what to do before, during, and after an emergency while fostering critical 21st-century skills such as problem solving, teamwork, creativity, leadership, and communication.
+Ready.gov - These multidisciplinary lessons teach what to do before, during, and after an emergency while fostering critical 21st-century skills such as problem-solving, teamwork, creativity, leadership, and communication.
 Embedded with real-world connections.

 Please note: Wildfire prevention education materials are available for Minnesota educators only.

-The activity cards are intended to raise children's awareness of basic wildfire prevention concepts by helping them understand that fire can be good or safe as well as bad or destructive depending on how it is used or controlled.
-Grades PreK–2
+The activity cards are intended to raise children's awareness of basic wildfire prevention concepts by helping them understand that fire can be good or safe and bad or destructive depending on how it is used or controlled.
+Grades PreK–2 Download cards

 Children's Fire Safety Activity Book